About the Program

 The MA Contemporary Art student is an independent thinker, has strong observation and communication skills, and is aware of the latest developments in contemporary art and culture.
 Our typical student is dynamic, entrepreneurial, and eager to work on both academic and practical levels, combining academic rigor in the discipline of contemporary art history with market knowledge of current trends and developments in the international art world.

-Each MA program at Sotheby’s Institute begins with a shared core curriculum, Navigating the Art World, that introduces students to the structure of the art world and its legal and ethical framework, builds their quantitative skills, and strengthens their analytical and communicative capacity.
+Each MA program at Sotheby’s Institute begins with a shared core curriculum that introduces students to the structure of the art world and its legal and ethical framework, builds their quantitative skills, and strengthens their analytical and communicative capacity.

 Click here to view our 2016-17 Master's Degree Curriculum and Courses (PDF)